 - The strength of the executive bench in supporting leadership succession planning

-- The organization’s ability to attract and retain experienced top talent needed to execute complex strategies, improve digital intelligence and maturity, and facilitate the organization’s resilience in facing the future
+- The organisation’s ability to attract and retain experienced top talent needed to execute complex strategies, improve digital intelligence and maturity, and facilitate the organisation’s resilience in facing the future

 In addition, the realities associated with the future of work is the fourth-rated risk.
 As the future of work evolves through digital transformation and acceleration, companies will need to upskill and reskill displaced workers to take on new job functions and fill talent gaps.